ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleWaypointsElement.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.latitude`
+              - Latitude of the waypoint.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.longitude`
+              - Longitude of the waypoint.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.altitude`
+              - Altitude of the waypoint.
+Changes in altitude take effect linearly between two waypoints.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.speed`
+              - Velocity of the vehicle from the current waypoint to the next.
+A change in velocity occurs immediately at the waypoint.
+Uses Rate Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.acceleration`
+              - Rate of increase (if positive) or decrease (if negative) in the velocity of the vehicle.
+Uses Acceleration Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.time`
+              - Time at which the vehicle is at the waypoint.
+Uses DateFormat Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleWaypointsElement.turn_radius`
+              - Curvature of the arc between the current waypoint and the next waypoint.
+A smaller turn radius produces a sharper curve in the arc.
+Uses Distance Dimension.

 Import detail